consiglionazionaledellericerche/jscontact-tools/README.md

     *   String convertToXml(JSContact jsContact)
     *   String convertToXml(List<JSContact> jsContacts)

-All the methods take in input a list of JSContact (Card or CardGroup) instances and can raise a `CardException`.
+All the methods take in input a list of JSContact top most objects and can raise a `CardException`.
 `VCard` is the class mapping a vCard in ez-vcard Java library.
 `JsonNode` represents the root node in Jackson library (`com.fasterxml.jackson.databind.JsonNode`).